 8.4b If No or In Process, provide your Initial Operating Capability (IOC) date.
-N/A
+The estimated IOC is January 2, 2025.

 Section 9 - Technology Usage

 The following questions are used to identify the technologies being used by the IT system or project.